milo-trujillo/WordOfMouth/README.md

 At this stage the two users have completed a key exchange, and can communicate securely through the network without knowing one another's IP addresses.

-At no time does any message have under two layers of encryption: The relay level encryption keys to secure messages so they are unreadable from outside the network, and either a cypher (only during first stage of key exchange) or another encryption key so that only the intended recipient may read the final message.
+At no time does any message have under two layers of encryption: The relay-level encryption keys to secure messages so they are unreadable from outside the network, and either a cypher (only during first stage of key exchange) or another encryption key so that only the intended recipient may read the final message.

 Crypto
 ------

-All public / private keypairs are made using GPG, while cyphers are made using AES.
+All public / private keypairs are made using GPG, while cyphers are made using OpenSSL's AES.

 Cyphers are only used during one side of an initial key exchange, and to decrypt the configuration file for the program upon startup, so during normal communication all messages are protected by two layers of PGP keys.